DuskieWhy/NightmareVision/README.md

 > haxelib run hxpkg setup

 > haxelib run hxpkg install

-### Quick Note
-- Haxe 4.3.6 or newer is expected
-- This engine ENFORCES the use of local libraries with hxpkg/hmm to prevent issues in relation to `hxvlc`
-- The recommended library versions are listed within the .hxpkg file.

 After that is complete, run `lime test windows` and you should be compiling